obsidianmd/obsidian-help/en/Plugins/Properties view.md

 The Properties view plugin adds two sidebar views that you can use to manage [[Properties]]:

 - **File properties** shows a view of the properties for the active note.
-- **All properties** shows a list of all the properties in your vault and they type.
+- **All properties** shows a list of all the properties in your vault and their type.

 ## All properties view